BDC Hamburger Icon

 Beware of the small print

-There may be additional charges incurred for things like early termination of the lease and excessive wear and tear attributed to careless driving habits or improper maintenance.
+Additional charges may apply for early lease termination and excessive wear and tear due to careless driving or improper maintenance.

-With a lease, you also need to be aware of the residual value or the amount you have to pay at the end of the lease that represents the appraised market value of the car if you have an option to buy.
-Generally, the higher the residual value, the lower the monthly payments and vice versa.
-You pay the residual value even if the car is appraised at a lower amount at the time the lease ends.
+With a lease, you also need to be aware of the residual value — the amount you must pay at the end of the lease if you choose to buy the vehicle.
+Generally, the higher the residual value, the lower the monthly payments, and vice versa.
+However, if the car is appraised at a lower value when the lease ends, you still pay the residual value.

 >> Learn More: The Top 10 Cars for CEOs